French horn: Natural horn

 A natural horn has no valves, but can be tuned to a different key by inserting different tubing, as during a rest period.

 The natural horn is the ancestor of the modern horn.
 It is essentially descended from hunting horns, with its pitch controlled by air speed, aperture (opening of the lips through which air passes) and the use of the right hand moving around, as well as in and out of the bell.
 Although a few recent composers have written specifically for the natural horn (e.g., György Ligeti's Hamburg Concerto and sections of Paul Dukas' Villanelle for Horn and Piano), today it is played primarily as a period instrument.
 The natural horn can only play from a single harmonic series at a time because there is only one length of tubing available to the horn player.
-A proficient player can indeed alter the pitch by partially or fully muting the bell with the right hand, thus enabling the player to reach some notes that are not part of the instrument's natural harmonic series – of course this technique also affects the quality of the tone.
+A proficient player can indeed alter the pitch by partially or fully muting the bell with the right hand, thus enabling the player to reach some notes that are not part of the instrument's natural harmonic series; of course, this technique also affects the quality of the tone.
 The player has a choice of key by using crooks to change the length of tubing.

+French horn

+The French horn (when the name is used specifically for a horn type) in modern use is a horn with a narrow bore of 10.8 to 11.0 mm, with three Périnet piston valves.
+It retains the narrow bell-throat and mouthpipe crooks of the orchestral hand horn of the late eighteenth century, and most often has an "ascending" third valve.
+This is a whole-tone valve arranged so that the valve loop is included in the rest position, and bypassed when the valve is engaged, thus raising the pitch by a whole tone.
+Some early examples had only two valves, and on others the valve section, called the sauterelle, could be removed and replaced by a simple main tuning slide and coupling tubes, allowing the instrument to be played as a natural horn.